Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 Practice: Cross-functional AI learning groups, internal “AI guilds,” and rotational roles that pair domain experts with AI translators.

-Li et al. (2024) find that organizations with sharing cultures — where teams exchange AI techniques and learn openly — adopt AI faster and more effectively.
+Li et al. (2024) find that organisations with sharing cultures — where teams exchange AI techniques and learn openly — adopt AI faster and more effectively.

 In legacy corporate cultures, the fear of being wrong discourages innovation.
 AI, however, improves only through iteration.
 The more we test, correct, and refine, the more useful it becomes.